-The University or any other employer for more than an average of 10 hours per week shall not regularly employ an n MBA student enrolled in an academic term.
+The University or any other employer shall not regularly employ an MBA student enrolled in an academic term for more than an average of ten hours per week.
 The ten-hour limit includes work as a Teaching Assistant at McMaster and within or outside of McMaster.

 Co-op students are not permitted to enroll in courses during their work terms.
-Students may ask for special consideration to enroll in one course either of their second or third work terms.
-As part of the request for special consideration, the student will need to submit a letter of support from their Co-op employer.
+Students may ask for special consideration to enroll in one course either of their second of third work terms.
+As a part of the request for special consideration, the student will need to submit a letter of support from their Co-op employer.
 These courses are considered to be off sequence courses.